Frixs/yagpdb-cc/ModuleEntrySystemV2/README.md

 To improve functionality, you can comment out the check for module roles in `create_query_for_request.cc` and configure it to strictly use the command when the request role is triggered only.
 In this case, it will work more precisely.
 However, whenever a user clicks on a choice in the "Channels & Roles" interface, they must be assigned all three roles, including the request role.

+Request to a specific module can be done once per `$requestExpiryTime`.
+If a user leaves and tries to send a new request, it is possible only after the expiry time in the current implementation.

 ---

 `process.yag` - Trigger: `Interval`, `5min`